rich808/bmw_nlp/README.md

 |Subreddit|Total Data|Data Features
 |---|---|---|
 E46|2062|title, selftext, subreddit
-E90|1906|tittle, selftext, subreddit
+E90|1906|title, selftext, subreddit

 ### 2) Data Cleaning

-E46 and E90 post were combined together into 1 dataframe.
-For each subreddit, there were empty posts and post with links.
-Since NLP can't learn from the link's URL and empty posts, these rows were dropped.
+E46 and E90 dataframe were combined together into 1 dataframe.
+For each subreddit, there were empty posts and posts with links.
+Since NLP can't learn from link's URL and empty posts, these rows were dropped.
 In additional, HTML artifacts(/n, <a, etc) that were left inside the post during API collection and punctuations were removed.
-Number were kept because they important identifeiers in the automotive industry.
+Numbesr were kept because they were important identifiers in the automotive industry.

 After cleaning, total of 2400 row remained for processing.